slinkp/practical-deep-learning-fastai/README.md

 integer token 123.
 "Works well with neural networks" says claude.

 Maybe reading this chapter is premature.
+I started this during lesson 5 by accident (chapter 9 comes before 10 right??)

-I started because it's linked from the lesson page, but there's a fair amount of "As we saw in the last chapter..." which we haven't looked at yet.
+There's a fair amount of "As we saw in the last chapter..." but we haven't covered chapter 8

 #### Most ML problems can best be solved by one of two approaches